Well-posedness and linearization for a semilinear wave equation with spatially growing nonlinearity: Introduction and main results

 The nonlinear wave equation is a fundamental equation in mathematical physics that describes the behavior of waves in certain physical systems.
-It has been the subject of extensive study and research over the past decades.
+It has been the subject of extensive study and research in the past several decades.

-In this equation, the term {\it defocusing} refers to the behavior of the waves, indicating that they tend to spread out and disperse rather than concentrating or focusing at specific points.
-This is in contrast to the {\it focusing} case, where waves tend to concentrate and exhibit more localized behavior.
+{For} this equation, the term {\it defocusing} refers to the behavior of the waves, indicating that they tend to spread out and disperse rather than concentrating or focusing at specific points.
+This is in contrast to the {\it focusing} case, where waves tend to concentrate and exhibit a more localized behavior.

 The equation is classified as a semi-linear wave equation when it involves a linear wave operator combined with a non-linear term.
 The linear wave operator captures the wave propagation behavior, while the non-linear term introduces non-linear interactions that can arise in various physical phenomena.